shinesolutions/puppet-aem-resources/README.md

     mod 'shinesolutions/aem_resources'

-If you want to use the master version:
+If you want to use the `main` version:

     mod 'shinesolutions/aem_resources', :git => 'https://github.com/shinesolutions/puppet-aem-resources'